uzairsayyed-005/ECHOSUM/README.md

 - For private meetings, prefer Whisper (onâ€‘prem) path to keep audio local.
 - Cloud STT path available for lower infrastructure overhead.

-## Contributing
-- Open issues/PRs for improvements.
-Keep changes small and add tests for pipeline logic.

-## License
-- Add your preferred license file (e.g., MIT) to this repo.